 In medium to large rooms, it has a noticeable effect on ambient temperatures within a few minutes of use, particularly in hot and stuffy conditions.
 On the high setting, you can feel the fan moving the air around.
 Lots of people like this because it creates a discernible breeze on hot days.
 Others may find it a little distracting.

-Overall this fan can be a great fit for you living room or bedrooms like many other bedroom ceiling fan models that we’ve reviewed earlier.
+Overall this fan can be a great fit for your living room or bedroom like many other bedroom ceiling fan models that we’ve reviewed earlier.